PawelA/konter/README.md

 the rendering itself is very fast.

 Requires a modern version of OpenGL and a C/C++ compiler.
-To install just run make.
+To build just run make.